-Situation: In 2001, the owner changed focus as he was sought out to provide catering services for larger organizations.
+The owner had recently changed focus as he was sought out to provide catering services for larger organizations.
 As the size and frequency of these requests grew, the need for more substantial facilities, equipment, storage, wholesale vendors and capital presented itself.
-The organization needed a solution that would address all of these concerns and help the owner make good decisions as to the organization’s direction.
+The organization needed a solution that would address all of these concerns and help the owner make good decisions for the company.
 Additionally, the owner of the organization was a very community-focused individual and Christian.
 Therefore, in addition to seeking a solution to address the needs of the organization, he sought a solution that would help to serve the community where the catering facility would be housed.
+Furthermore, since the restaurant and catering industries are very competitive with many different niches that could be served, we felt that their success would be based on how they could be innovative in the industry.

-· With a clearly defined mission, vision and values statement, we were able to use them as a framework as we worked with the owner to develop a vision for the organization – both what it might look like when it opened in a new facility, five years from that time, and at some undefined future.
+Since the owner had developed his mission, vision and values statements, we were able to use them as a framework to develop a operational framework for the organization – both what it might look like when it opened in a new facility and several years in the future.
 Areas we considered included

 - Types of products and services